izam-mohammed/1000-days-of-code/postgreSQL/README.md

 GRAND ALL ON table_name TO user_or_all;
 ```

-*to remove previleges -*
+*to remove privileges -*
 ```sql
 REVOKE INSERT ON table_name FROM user_name;
 ```

-#### CASECADE
+#### CASCADE
-It used in the contex of foreign key contex
+It used in the context of foreign key context
-- **DELETE Casecade** : set `ON DELETE CASECADE` in child table, then all related records in the child table will delte automatically when delete than in parent tbale
+- **DELETE Cascade** : set `ON DELETE CASECADE` in the child table, then all related records in the child table will delete automatically when delete than in parent table
 ```sql
 CREATE TABLE parent (
 parent_id SERIAL PRIMARY KEY